Yamada Torajirō: Correspondence with Japan

 During the Russo-Japanese War, the Japanese government asked Yamada to secretly monitor the Bosporus for possible Russian naval movements.
 On July 4, 1904, he reported that three Russian warships passed the Dardanelles.
 At the time, the Turks began to take a great interest in Japan, a country that had modernized quickly to compete with major European powers.
 Due to the Russian threat to the North, the Turks were happy to learn of the Russian defeat.

 Return to Japan

 Yamada returned to Japan in 1905 and established a Turkish-Japanese partnership in a cigarette paper factory in Osaka in the same year.
 He made his pilgrimage to Mecca on a return trip from Turkey in 1914.
 He became master of a tea school known as Yamada Soyu.
 He published the picture book Toruko Gakan (A Pictorial Reflection of Turkey; 土耳古畫観) in 1911 in which he attempted to explain the city of Istanbul as well as Islam to his countrymen.
 In 1931, he returned to Turkey, meeting with President Mustafa Kemal Atatürk.
-He died in 1957 after publishing his autobiography, entitled Shingetsu.
+He died in 1957, aged 90, after publishing his autobiography, entitled Shingetsu.
 The 16th-century samurai armor he offered to Sultan Abdülhamid II is currently on display in Topkapi Palace.